Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Methodology

 \subsection{Framework of Global Ease of Living Index}

-Our Ease of Living Index aims to address the limitations of existing related indices (such as the Ease of Living index) by providing a more holistic view of living conditions by including factors such as healthcare access, crime rate, and freedom of speech and implementing them on a global scale.
+Our Global-EoLI aims to address the limitations of existing related indices (such as the Ease of Living index) by providing a more holistic view of living conditions by including factors such as healthcare access, crime rate, and freedom of speech and implementing them on a global scale.
 Therefore, we offer policymakers a practical tool to identify and address specific areas needing improvement.
 Our contribution significantly enhances the literature on the quality of life assessment, providing a robust, reproducible methodology that can be applied across different contexts to inform targeted interventions.
-We designed our index to be openly accessible, with all data and methodologies available for further research purposes ensuring transparency and reproducibility.
+We designed our index to be openly accessible, with all data and methodologies available for further research purposes, ensuring transparency and reproducibility.
 Moreover, our approach avoids specific biases towards any single economic factor, offering a balanced assessment that can guide policymakers in implementing well-rounded improvements in living standards.
 This perspective is essential for capturing the true complexity of well-being and fostering informed, effective policy decisions.

-Our Ease of Living Index consists of 4 major pillars namely Economic Index, Institutional Index, Quality of Life Index and Sustainability Index.
-The dataset created can be accessed on Google Drive \footnote{Global Ease of Living Index data: \url{https://drive.google.com/drive/folders/1S95vmsnH1RHQh_DPruKuKglaIksi0cpF?usp=sharing}}.
-We create the sub-indices using Factor Analysis, which captures the variance of the whole dataset into one factor.
-We subsequently assign weights to each factor based on their perceived importance \cite{weighted}, summing up to one, and compute the Ease of Living Index as the weighted sum of these 4 sub-indices.

-To reflect the varying levels of importance of each category in assessing living standards, we apply different weights to each sub-index.
-Specifically, we weighted the Economic Index as 0.25, the Institutional Index as 0.25, the Quality of Life Index as 0.35, and 0.15 for the Sustainability Index \cite{mohua2018ease}.
-We take inspiration from the Ease of Living Index created by the Government of India \cite{mohua2018ease}, which has given 0.25 to the institutional and social sub-index, 0.05 to the economic sub-index and 0.45 to the physical infrastructure sub-index.
-Similar to this, we also focus on an index having less reliance on Economic factors and focusing on the institutional and quality of life indices, which have factors such as healthcare and government effectiveness.

-The framework (Figure \ref{fig:framework}) for creating the Global Ease of Living Index is centred around the collection of various socio-economic and infrastructural data points, pre-processing them for consistency, and applying advanced statistical techniques to generate a reliable index.
+Our Global-EoLI consists of four major sub-indices, and to reflect the varying levels of importance of each category in assessing living standards, we apply different weights to each sub-index.
+The framework (Figure \ref{fig:framework}) for creating the Global EoLI is centred around the collection of various socio-economic and infrastructural data points, pre-processing them for consistency, and applying advanced statistical techniques to generate a reliable index.